 Unsecured dentures are an old-fashioned solution for people who have lost all their teeth, and many people find that wearing unsecured dentures can be painful, inconvenient and awkward.
 Unsecured dentures make it difficult to chew certain foods and can make eating foods you once enjoyed a painful and uncomfortable experience.
 Wearing dentures may also affect how you pronounce words and how you speak, which can have a negative impact on your confidence.

 Luckily, there are a variety of modern dental implant-based tooth replacement solutions available, which can dramatically improve your quality of life.
 Modern alternatives to dentures can enable proper chewing and speaking, increase comfort and self-confidence, and make the consumption of a wider variety of foods easier.

-Implant retained dentures offer a host of benefits that make it a much better choice than traditional dentures.
+Implant-retained dentures offer a host of benefits that make them a much better choice than traditional dentures.

 How long does the implant-retained denture procedure take and what does it involve?

 Where will the implants be placed?

 The implants are usually placed in the section of jawbone with a higher bone mass, which is usually at the front of your mouth.
 The front jaw is also preferred because it has fewer nerves or structures that can complicate the implant placement.

 The time it takes to complete the treatment depends on different factors, including the type of implant used, whether the treatment is for the upper or lower jaw, if bone grafting is required and the number of implants, to name just a few contributing factors.
 However, for standard implants, the process can take anywhere between five months to a year or more.

 Do I need a temporary denture?